yugabyte/yb-sql-workshop/isolation-levels/README.md

 ```
 pip install argparse
 ```
+Run this either at the o/s prompt or at the prompt of your virtual Python environment, if that's the way you work.

 ## Install the psycopg2 driver

 Install the python PostgreSQL driver using the following command.
 You can get further details for the driver [here](https://pypi.org/project/psycopg2/).
 Notice that it says "Psycopg 2 is both Unicode and Python 3 friendly."